 Field technicians and laboratory personnel follow protocols that ensure that the CRP database maintains its integrity and usefulness.
 Field data collected at the time of the sampling event is logged by the field technician, along with notes on sampling conditions in field logs or on field data sheets.
 The field log/sheet is the responsibility of the field technician and is transported with the sample to the laboratory.
 The lab technician /sample custodian logs the sample in the Lab Samples Database.
 Each sample is assigned a separate and distinct sample number.
 The sample is accompanied by a chain of custody.
 The lab technician /sample custodian must review the chain of custody to verify that it is filled out correctly and complete.
 Lab technicians take receipt of the sample and review the chain of custody, begin sample prep or analysis and transfer samples into the refrigerator for storage.
 Examples of the field data sheets and chains of custody used can be found in Appendices C and D. Samples that are outsourced to other laboratories are accompanied by a copy of the chain of custody.
-For an explanation data management process used by the labs listed as possible outsource laboratories see Appendix F.
+For an explanation of the data management process used by outside laboratories, as well as Hays County and the Wimberley Valley Watershed Association, see Appendix F.

 Data generated by lab technicians are logged permanently on analysis bench sheets.
 The data are reviewed by the analyst prior to entering the data into the Lab Samples Database.
 In the review, the analyst verifies that the data includes date and time of analysis, that calculations are correct, that data includes documentation of dilutions and correction factors, that data meets data quality objectives and that the data includes documentation of instrument calibrations, standard curves and control standards.
-A second review by another lab analyst/technician validates that the data meets the data quality objectives and that the data includes documentation of instrument calibrations, standard curves and control standards.
+A second review by another lab analyst/technician validates that the data meets the data quality objectives and control standards.
 After this review the lab analyst/technician inputs the data and quality control information into the Lab Samples Database for report generation and data storage.

 The GBRA Regional Laboratory Director supervises the GBRA Regional laboratory and reviews the report that is generated when all analyses are complete.
-The UGRA Laboratory Director supervises the UGRA lab and reviews the analysis logs when all data is complete.
+The UGRA Laboratory Director supervises Guadalupe-Blanco River Authority QAPP Page 34 Last revised on 7/22/2011 4:27:00 PM 1213qapp gbra final.docx the UGRA lab and reviews the analysis logs when all data is complete.
 The analysis log is reviewed to see that all necessary information is included and that the data quality objectives have been met.
 When the report generated by the GBRA laboratory is complete, the lab director signs the report.
 If the GBRA /UGRA lab director or QAO designee feel there has been an error or finds that information is missing, the report is returned to the analyst for review and tracking to correct the error and generate a corrected copy.
 The GBRA Project Manager and the UGRA Project Manager reviews the respective data for reasonableness and if errors or anomalies are found the report is returned to the laboratory staff for review and tracking to correct the error.
 After review for reasonableness the data is cross-checked to the analysis logs by the GBRA and UGRA Project Managers.
 If at any time errors are identified, the laboratory and water quality databases are corrected.
 The GBRA and UGRA Project Managers are responsible for transmitting the data to TCEQ.
 If errors are found after the TCEQ review, those errors are corrected by the GBRA or UGRA Project Manager and logged in a data correction log.